 Sharing too much information is not always the right thing to do.
 The customer might get overwhelmed and irritated in most situations.
 Having long conversations in the first call will undeniably make your customer uncomfortable and would result in call abandonment.
 The best strategy one could follow is major touchpoints of the information that you want to share first.
 Then look at what attracts your customer’s eye and gradually following up in the latter part of the conversation.

 If you get a positive response from the receivers end, then you can process the call further or set up another call later.
 A second call according to the customer’s preferred time and date will help you to engage in a better way.

 Always remember to pick up slowly and gradually and focus on building up customer’s interest.

 In the above point, we emphasised on what and how much should speak to attract customers.
 This point also focuses on the concept of having a relaxed conversation with your customers.
-Yes, your focus should be selling and attracting customers, but this should be done in an easy manner.
-A manner which doesn’t suffocate the call and the customers.
+Yes, your focus should be on selling and attracting customers, but this should be done in an easy manner.
+A manner that doesn’t suffocate the call and the customers.
 Make a connection with your customers that instils empathy and an helpful attitude that makes them feel more relaxed and confident.

 The best way to start a relaxed cold all is by providing a friendly start to your callers, understanding them and their problems, explaining your product and helping them with solutions.
 This will lead to better understanding and great problem-solving.
 Thus, indirectly leading to customer attention and potential customer conversion.

 The list can be huge of the Dos and Don’ts of cold calling.
 It can depend upon one’s past experience too with cold calls.
 The right strategy still can help you to attract many potential buyers.
 All you need to be honest with what you say, maintain one’s authenticity and remain calm during the entire conversation.
 Listen to what your customer has to say and allow them to open up.
-Follow it up with the right words and offer solutions which can convert a potential buyer into a sale.
+Follow it up with the right words and offer solutions that can convert a potential buyer into a sale.